aanunez/tortilla8/README.md

 usage: tortilla8 [-h] {pre-process,assemble,disassemble,execute,emulate} ...

 A collection of Chip8 tools for pre-processing, assembling, emulating, disassembling, and visualizing Chip8 ROMs.
+Call with no arguments to start the tortilla8 GUI, Nacho!

 positional arguments:
   {pre-process,assemble,disassemble,execute,emulate}